Brochure that was mailed to customers April 25.

-These rules are mandatory.
-Penalties are:
+*These rules are mandatory.
+Repeat offenders may be fined.

-Use this chart as a starting point to determine the number of minutes to water each zone on the days you water.
+Use the chart as a starting point to determine the number of minutes to water each zone on the days you water.
 These times are averages.
 Adjust your watering minutes based on rainfall, type of grass or plants, sunny or shady locations and other characteristics.